Some Popular Overall Approaches For Making Conversation

 This approach is pretty similar to the one above, in that you're mainly listening and the conversation is based around the other person and things they'd feel good discussing.
 The assumptions about why it works are the same as well.
 I almost lumped them together under one heading.

 They're not exactly the same though.
-The approach above is more general, and is about finding people's good points, whatever they may be.
+The approach above is more general, and is about finding people's good traits, whatever they may be.
 This one is more about specifically trying to find out what the other person is interested in talking about, and centering the conversation around that.
 You take an interest in their interest and ask questions about it, or you listen and let them tell you about it.
 They may want to talk about a hobby of theirs, or maybe they'll want to tell someone about their up-and-down relationship with their sister.
-What it is, go with it.
+Whatever it is, go with it.

 I think both of these listening/other person-centric approaches can work extremely well.
 However, at the same time I think their effectiveness can be a bit over-hyped.
 That's not to say they're useless.
 They're just the not perfect, one-size-fits-all strategies they're sometimes portrayed as.
 I talk about their limitations more in this article: Listening And Being Interested In People Isn't A Conversation Cure-All